dazinator/dazinator.github.io/source/_posts/2016-01-17-imagining-a-dotnetnuke-project-type-for-visual-studio.md

 Well..
 I am pretty far into the development of this at the moment, which is why I have been able to include some screenshots.
 However it is a steep learning curve, and I am continuosly hitting hurdles with [Microsoft's new Project System (CPS)](https://github.com/Microsoft/VSProjectSystem).
 This is my first attempt at developing a VS project type and I don't have any in roads with microsoft or any support.
 So all of this means, I am "hoping" I can pull this off, and the signs are promising, but I'm not through the woods yet.
 The (very) dark, mystical woods, of VS project type development.

-Still, I'd love to hear what others think of this, would you use such a system?
-How could it be better?
+Still, I'd love to hear what others think of this - even though I appreciate it's very premature.
+Would you use such a system?
+Any ideas for improvements?
+I'll release a new blog post when things are looking a bit more finalised, and perhaps again when I have something for beta release.

 Lastly, if there are any guru's out there who have expertise with [CPS](https://github.com/Microsoft/VSProjectSystem) - I can always use a hand ;)